dropbox/pb-jelly/README.md

     - Generate test protos
         - On OSX: you'll have to install coreutils for realpath `brew install coreutils`
         - `./gen_protos.sh`
-3. **pb-rs** currently uses an experimental test framework that requires a nightly build of rust.
+3. **pb-jelly** currently uses an experimental test framework that requires a nightly build of rust.
 	-  `rustup default nightly`
 4. `cargo test`